Open-Ventilator-Remote-Monitoring/remote-ventilator-monitor-pi/README.md

 If you would like to run the web UI and hit a local simulation interface, make sure you have all the dependencies installed:
-1. `pip install flask flask-cors pyserial pyyaml`
+1. `pip install flask flask-cors flask-pyserial pyyaml` or `pivenv install`
 2. Run the dev start script: `./start_dev.sh`
 3. You should now be able to hit `localhost:5000/api/ventilator` and get the JSON response back.

+You can also run it under the gunicorn script in dev mode:

+`FLASK_ENV=development ./start.sh`

+The `start.sh` script supports two environmental variables, FLASK_PORT and FLASK_LISTEN, if you need to customize the port and listen address of the app, like this:

+`FLASK_ENV=development FLASK_LISTEN=192.168.0.1 FLASK_PORT=8282 ./start.sh`

 **Having a problem?** Leave a message on the Slack Channel and we'll help you out.